One of the Simplest Movements

 One of the simplest movements in the series, the Cal.
 3000 became the last caliber Rolex created themselves to not feature a Breguet overcoil on the hairspring.

 The hairspring, or balance spring, can be thought of as a watch’s heartbeat.
-An extremely fine metallic spiral attached to the balance wheel at one end, it causes an oscillation that controls the speed at which the gears of the watch, and ultimately its hands, turn.
+This is an extremely fine metallic spiral attached to the balance wheel at one end.
+This caused an oscillation that controls the speed at which the gears of the watch, and ultimately its hands, turn.

 The problem with flat hairsprings is their variation in tension, or pull, on the balance wheel as the watch winds down.
 As the spring loses its power, the swing of the balance wheel is reduced, causing the watch to speed up.